f5devcentral/f5-agility-labs-waf/docs/class5/module3/lab1/lab1.rst

     |Lab3-4|

 #.
-Apply Data Safe Profile to Virtual Server
+Apply Data Safe Profile to Virtual Server and remove any WAF or other policies.

     |Lab3-5|